laser cutting

 Through the practical application of laser cutting technology in the current manufacturing industry, certain shortcomings have been identified.

 One such limitation is the restriction on material thickness.
+Laser cutting technology is not effective in cutting and processing materials with thicknesses exceeding a certain limit.

-Additionally, laser cutting technology has not yet established an effective link with many current advanced technologies.
+As a result, its promotional effect is not ideal.
+Additionally, laser cutting technology has not yet established a robust connection with many current advanced technologies.

 Furthermore, the overall operation and control of this technology still have significant room for improvement.